 Neal L. Keny-Guyer '82 M.P.P.M.

 Neal L. Keny-Guyer is a social entrepreneur and chief executive officer of Mercy Corps, among the world’s largest international relief and development agencies.
 After graduating from Duke University, he began his career in public service with Cities In Schools, working with at-risk youth in Washington, D.C., and Atlanta.
 He then moved to Thailand for CARE/UNICEF to focus on Cambodia’s refugees.
 After earning a degree from the Yale School of Management, he led high-impact relief and development programs for Save the Children in the Middle East, North Africa, and South Asia.
 Mr. Keny-Guyer joined Mercy Corps in 1994 as CEO.
 Mercy Corps is known for its rapid relief-to-recovery humanitarian responses and for its efforts to catalyze social innovations in the world's toughest places.
 It provides assistance to over 20 million people in 41 countries.
-Mr. Keny-Guyer serves on the boards of InterAction, ImagineNations and the Nike Foundation Advisory Group.
+Mr. Keny-Guyer is the Board Chair of InterAction, and serves on the ImagineNations board and the Nike Foundation Advisory Group.
 At Yale he serves on the President’s Council on International Activities and is a member of the Board of Advisors for the School of Management.
 Mr. Keny-Guyer was elected Alumni Fellow in 2009.